rthurston1/Team01-Web-Application-Cherish/team/m2/roles.md

   3. [Commit 3](https://github.com/rthurston1/Team01-Web-Application-Concept-Design/commit/5a3f407e3883248521bf97da8ad44bb91acc77fe): Worked on Figma diagram of Robbies UI sketch, updated ui-diagrams.md with a link to the figma.

 ## Robert Thurston  - Project Lead
 - **Role**: Robbie organizes and tracks the team's progress.
-He plans and leads meetings, facilitating open communication to keep everyone aligned with project goals.
-Robbie prioritizes ensuring that every team member's voice is heard, addressing any communication challenges or roadblocks that may arise.
+He plans and leads meetings to keep everyone aligned with project goals.
+Robbie ensures that every team member's voice is heard, addressing any communication challenges or roadblocks that may arise.
 - **Top 3 Commits**:
   1. [Commit 1](https://github.com/rthurston1/Team01-Web-Application-Concept-Design/commit/7c76b66e63da5389c1606f124f244b3153b4add9): Create and brainstormed a list of problems our application will solve.
 Wrote a rough draft in problems.md
   2. [Commit 2](https://github.com/rthurston1/Team01-Web-Application-Concept-Design/commit/0b9961c7ea6281aeef4ef78296862550115b09ba): Created and worked on data.md, explaining which kinds of variables we will use to store our data.
   3. [Commit 3](https://github.com/rthurston1/Team01-Web-Application-Concept-Design/commit/489b01edb69bf12af90cfe140d005e8471e151e8): Added rough sketch of UI-Diagram.

 ##  Samuel Hernandez  - Design Manager
-- **Role**: Responsible for UI Design, make sure everything is functionaly, aesthetically pleasing.
+- **Role**: Responsible for the overall UI design for the application.
+Samuel makes sure that our application is easy to navigate and aesthetically pleasing to look at.
 - **Top 3 Commits**:
   1. [Commit 1](https://github.com/rthurston1/Team01-Web-Application-Concept-Design/commit/c6da337d7228340dd19443be39f0506c9ba9aeb7): Insert brief description here (1 sentence) and link your commit on the left.
   2. [Commit 2](https://github.com/repo/commit2): Insert brief description here (1 sentence) and link your commit on the left.